ludiosarchive/Pyquitter/README.md

-from twisted.internet import task from twisted.internet import reactor from modsniffer.detector import ModulesChangeDetector
+from twisted.internet import task from twisted.internet import reactor from pyquitter.detector import ChangeDetector

-stopper = ModulesChangeDetector(
+stopper = ChangeDetector(
 	lambda: reactor.callWhenRunning(reactor.stop),
 	logCallable=log.msg)
 	# logCallable is optional; if not passed, it uses print.